Magnus Faxén: Career

 On 1 July 1978, Sveriges Radio was reorganized into four broadcasting companies under one parent company.
 Faxén reluctantly accepted the position of CEO of Sveriges Television (SVT) from the radio chief Otto Nordenskiöld.
 During its first three years as an independent company, SVT had a slightly reluctant CEO who struggled with willful TV channel management and a sometimes partially unsympathetic board of directors.
 All at a time when new challenges such as competition from satellite TV, cable TV, home video devices and other things started to emerge.
 In the spring of 1981, Faxén had had enough and in connection with a conference in Ronneby, he announced to SVT's first chairman Lennart Sandgren that he did not want to extend his three-year contract as CEO.
 Shortly afterwards he received a call from the then Foreign Minister Ola Ullsten, who wondered if Faxén wanted to become a press officer at the Ministry for Foreign Affairs.
 He accepted and became deputy director-general (departementsråd) and was head of the Ministry for Foreign Affairs' press and information unit from 1981 to 1983.
 In 1984, he was appointed consul general to New York City.

 Faxén was then ambassador in Tunis from 1988 to 1992 where he several times met with PLO leader Yasser Arafat.
 Faxén then had special assignments at the Ministry for Foreign Affairs with a position as ambassador from 1992, including West Africa (Niamey and Dakar from 1992, Conakry and Nouakchott from 1993 and Bamako from 1994).
 He retired in 1995.

 Personal life

-In 1957, he married Marianne Ek (born 1933), the daughter of Gunnar Ek and Margareta (née Eriksson).
+In 1957, he married Marianne Ek (1933–2011), the daughter of Gunnar Ek and Margareta (née Eriksson).
 They one child: Karin (born 1960).